-The current master schedule (incorporating the approved 1300 Contract baseline schedule, which has not been updated to reflect actual progress) reflects 4.8 months of buffer float.
-Based on statements in the April 2015 CSP Progress Report, the 1300 Contract may be six months behind schedule for tasks on the critical path.
+The current master schedule (incorporating the approved 1300 Contract baseline schedule, which has not been updated to reflect actual progress) reflects 3.0 months of buffer float.
+Based on statements in the May 2015 CSP Progress Report, the 1300 Contract may be six months behind schedule for tasks on the critical path.
 In the opinion of the PMOC, much of the available schedule float appears to have been consumed by delays to the critical path activities in the 1300 Contract schedule.
-SFMTA is working to identify actions that could recover the accumulated delays.
-In the opinion of the PMOC, the strategies to recover the accumulated delays have yet to result in accelerated production and the schedule performance of the project should be carefully monitored over the coming months.